-Muslim women in Southeast Asia favour Japanese brands, shop online regularly and are more career driven and cosmopolitan than ever before, according to a study.
+Muslim women in Southeast Asia favor Japanese brands, shop online regularly, and are more career-driven and cosmopolitan than ever before, according to a study.

 The findings also show they are more religiously observant – and empowered – with the report concluding Muslim women present both “opportunities and challenges for brands”.

 The New Muslimah: Southeast Asia Focus is the first work from the Asia division of J Walter Thompson’s Innovation Group, a trend and research operation designed to provide insights for marketers.

 The division launched earlier this month and is led by Kuala Lumpur-based Chen May Yee, a former journalist for The Wall Street Journal in Asia and the Straits Times in Singapore.

 The report spoke to 500 Muslim women in Indonesia and 500 in Malaysia and revealed their attitudes to a diverse range of topics including halal, fashion, beauty, technology, and food.

 The study revealed a growing connection with religion with 94% saying Islam is “very important”, while halal is a top priority when buying food, personal care products, clothing, and travel.